- Find a Trail

 - Get Involved

-Centennial Greenway will one day stretch 20 miles through St. Louis County from Creve Coeur County Park at its northern end to Forest Park at its southern tip.
-Currently, the trail is open in three segments, totaling 3.5 miles (north to south):
+Centennial Greenway will one day stretch 17 miles from Forest Park in the City of St. Louis through Creve Coeur County Park to St. Charles County.
+Currently, the trail is open in three segments, totaling 7.3 miles.

-Olive Boulevard to N. McKnight Road: This urban section connects Shaw Park in Clayton to Olive Boulevard.
+Olive Boulevard to Shaw Park: This urban section connects Shaw Park in Clayton to Olive Boulevard.

-Delmar Boulevard to S. Skinker Boulevard: This segment provides an important connection between Washington University in St. Louis and Forest Park, which is known as the city's heart and features important cultural attractions such as the zoo, science center, and museums.
+Vernon Avenue to S. Skinker Boulevard: This segment provides an important connection between Washington University in St. Louis and Forest Park, which is known as the city's heart and features important cultural attractions such as the zoo, science center, and museums.
+Starting from Vernon Avenue just east of Leland Avenue, this section runs south to Delmar Boulevard in the Loop Business District.
+It continues along Melville Avenue to the Washington University campus, then runs east along Forsyth Boulevard to Forest Park at Skinker Boulevard.

 Parking lots can be found at either end of the trail's northernmost segment, off S. St. Peters Parkway and off Arena Parkway.
 At the trail's southern end, numerous parking lots can be found throughout Forest Park.